Visual Basic Objects

 |Text||Display Control Names|

-- Add a few text box and label controls to the form, and give each one a different name.
+- Add a few text box and label controls to the form, and give each one a different name (you can also resize the form if you wish).

 - Double-click the Display Control Names button to access its Click event, and enter the code shown below.